egid/eric.readme/README.md

 ### Career growth

-I reserve one per month to talk about how you feel about your role.
+I take time each month to talk about how you feel about your career; these 1:1s help you and I plan your next promotion or make you more comfortable in your current role.
 This supplements the 6-month "check-in conversations" that Redfin uses instead of annual reviews.
 You can have 'em less often if you want — once a quarter might make sense for Senior+ Engineers — but this is my default.
-These career 1:1s help you and I plan your next promotion or make you more comfortable in your current role.

 ## Work/life balance